Sydney FC Prague

 The Sydney Football Club Prague, commonly known as Sydney Prague or just Prague, was a former association football club formed in 1951 by predominantly Czech Australians, which participated in the NSW State League from its foundation in 1957 until its amalgamation with Yugal at the beginning of the 1973 season.

 Sydney Prague were one of the most successful sides of the late 1950s and early 1960s, consistently finishing high in leagues and cups.
 Prague were one of the first club sides to bring fast, attacking European style play to Australia, due to the influx of European ex-international players to the club in the late 1950s.
-Formemost was the hiring of the Austrian Leo Baumgartner in 1958, who became the foremost star Sydney soccer with his arrival.
+Formemost was the hiring of the Austrian Leo Baumgartner in 1958, who became the hottest star in Sydney soccer with his arrival.

 History

 Prague was the home of many Australian and ex-European representative footballers throughout the 1960s and early 1970s.
 Prague was instrumental in the strengthening of Australian football throughout its time, and had strong player and coaching links with the Australia national football (soccer) team.

 In 1950 Vivian J (Jimmy) Chalwin, a former English amateur player came across a number of Czech boys playing soccer at Rushcutters Bay and ended up playing regularly with them every Sunday afternoon.
 After a few weeks Jerry Vilimek asked Chalwin if he thought they could form a team and enter a competition.
 On J. Chalwin's initiative a first meeting was held at the Y.M.C.A. and shortly afterwards the Sydney Football Club Prague was formed and two teams were nominated to play in the N.S.W.
 Metropolitan League.
-The first general meeting was held in the Premier Restaurant, Kings Cross, and J. Vilimek was elected President; J. Chalwin, Vice-President; V. Profanta, Secretary; J. Baca, Treasurer and W.R.
+The first general meeting was held in the Premier Restaurant, Kings Cross, and J. Vilimek was elected president; J. Chalwin, vice-president; V. Profanta, Secretary; J. Baca, Treasurer and W.R.
 Ball Public Relations Officer.
-Mr Stan Slavik who provided the first boots, Jerseys and balls was made Patron of the Club.
+Mr Stan Slavik who provided the first boots, Jerseys and balls was made Patron of the club.
 Chalmers, who held a coaching certificate from the English FA, served also as coach for the first four years.
 Chalwin was also a successful businessman and known to arrive to his coaching appointments in his Rolls-Royce.
 He also coached the club in 1960.

 In its first year they almost finished as premiers, being beaten in the final.
 In 1952 the Club won its first trophy, the Metropolitan Cup and in 1953 they won the Metropolitan League.
 One of its most notable players was Milos Muller who was a prolific goal scorer and headed the goal-scoring list year after year.
 He scored a total of 378 goals for his Club and in 1955 scored 55 goals.
 Milos Muller was Prague's first Australian International when he as a centre-forward was chosen to play in the Australian team to play South Africa at the Sydney Cricket Ground in September 1955.